What Should Frontier AI Developers Disclose About Internal Deployments?: Internally Deployed vs. Unreleased Models

 We prefer to define IDMs as models that are deployed within labs to conduct privileged tasks.
 Privileged tasks are tasks that materially shape the developer's AI research, development, or operational infrastructure.
 Namely, AI R\&D, machine learning engineering, training data generation, model evaluations, alignment and safety research, and maintenance of core development and deployment infrastructure.

 For most concerns, it is unimportant whether a model which is used internally is also used externally.
 The alignment assessments, control protocols, internal governance mechanisms, and extent of AI R\&D automation are all of major interest, regardless of whether the model being used internally is also available publicly.
-The public, third parties, and governments have strong interest in understanding how much autonomy models are given internally, what controls are in place to prevent incidents, and whether this power is strongly concentrated.
+The public, third parties, and governments have strong interest in understanding how much autonomy models are given internally and what controls are in place to prevent incidents.

 There do exist certain unique risks from models available for access \emph{exclusively} or \emph{near-exclusively} to the developing organisation.
 We prefer the literature to discuss such models as \textbf{unreleased models}, and believe they pose related but distinct risks, e.g., it may be especially difficult to assess the capabilities of the absolute frontier of unreleased models, and consequently to assess the catastrophic misuse risks if these models were stolen by adversaries.
 These risks are significant and ought to be studied, but remain distinct from the precise considerations around internal deployments.
 Such models, when actually used internally, are also well-covered by our definition, as models available exclusively for the developing organisation are very likely to be used for privileged tasks and would therefore be subject to the same reporting considerations.